-Domaine de Cristia Chateauneuf du Pape is made from 85% Grenache, 10% Syrah and 5% Mourvedre.
+Domaine de Cristia Chateauneuf du Pape is made from 85% Grenache, 15% Syrah, although some vintages have included Mourvedre in the blend.
 The average age of the vines used varies from 50 to 100 years of age.
+The terroir is pure sand soils.
+The vines are planted in the le Crista vineyard.
 The grapes are 100% destemmed.
 Vinification takes place in concrete vats.
-The Grenache is aged in tank while the Syrah are Mourvedre are aged in barrel for 18 months before bottling.
+The Grenache is aged in tank while the Syrah is aged in foudre for 18 months before bottling.
 The production is about 3,000 cases per year.

-Domaine de Cristia Cuvee Renaissance comes from a blend of 60% 100 year old vine Grenache, 30% Mourvedre and 10% Syrah.
-Although the difference between the amount of Syrah and Mourvedre can vary, depending on the vintage.
-The Grenache is aged in vat while the Syrah and Mourvedre can be aged in up to 25% new, French oak barrels for 18 months before bottling.
+Domaine de Cristia Cuvee Renaissance comes from a blend of 60%, 100 year old vine Grenache and 40% Mourvedre.
+Although in some vintages, Syrah is often added to the blend.
+The terroir is sandy soils in the Cristia and la Font du Loup lieux-dits.
+The Grenache is aged in demi-muids and the Syrah and Mourvedre can be aged in up to 33% new, French oak barrels for 18 months before bottling.
 On average, 500 cases are produced per year.

 Domaine de Cristia Cuvee Vieilles Vignes is clearly their top wine.
 The wine is made from 100% old vine old Grenache that ranges from 70 to 80 years of age.
 Some vines are even older.
-The vines come from their parcels planted in sandy soils.
+The vines come from their parcels planted in sandy soils of the Cristia lieu-dit.
 The grapes are 100% destemmed.
-The wine is aged for 18 months in a combination of old, used, French oak barrels that are usually 2-3 years of age.
+The wine is aged for 18 months in a combination of demi-muids, 34% new, French oak barrels and used, French oak barrels.
 Only 250 cases are produced each year of Domaine de Cristia Cuvee Vieilles Vignes.

 Domaine de Cristia Vieilles Vignes Blanc is one of the few white Chateauneuf du Pape wines made from 100% Grenache Blanc.
 The vines are old, ranging from 55-85 years of age.
 The modern styled wine is aged in 100% new, French oak barrels for 8 months.
 Only 100 cases are produced each vintage.